Sights in the Baltic resort of Binz on Rügen

 Beach chairs - Binz sights

-We continue our beach hike and pass beach chairs in all colors and variations.
-Seagulls screech above us and one of them, which is just losing its juvenile feathers, is busy cleaning them.
+We continue our beach walk.
+We pass beach chairs in all colors and variations.
+Seagulls screech in the wind above us.
+One of them, which has just lost its young feathers, is busy cleaning them.
 For minutes we watch her pull each feather through her beak.
-She turns her head in unbelievable directions to really reach all parts of her plumage.
-She doesn't mind that we watch her doing it.
-It is only when the sun sets against the horizon that we make our way back our hotel, the Villa Salve *, we know that from the junior suite we have a view of the Baltic Sea coast of Binz to end our day there.
+She twists her head in incredible directions to really reach all parts of her plumage.
+In any case, it doesn't bother her that we watch her doing it.
+Only when the sun sinks towards the horizon do we finally make our way back our hotel, the Villa Salve *, we know that from the junior suite we have a view of the Baltic Sea coast of Binz to end our day there.

 Binz sights like back then

-For us, Binz is the epitome of a seaside resort as it may have looked in the 19th century: sophisticated with villas, but also with rows of beach chairs in which bathers can make themselves comfortable.
-Only that these are no longer in knee length Swimsuits jump into the water or wear bathing caps with ruffles.
-The current swimwear exposes the illusion of a bygone era that is open to our eyes and takes us back to the present day.
-For a few hours, however, we indulge in this fantasy and experience it Beach tourism from yesteryear in Binz.
-Discover more Beach vacation travel destinations here.
+For us, Binz is the epitome of a seaside resort, as it may have looked in the 19th century.
+Sophisticated with villas, but also with rows of wicker beach chairs in which bathers make themselves comfortable.
+Except that these are no longer knee-length Swimsuits jump in the water or wear bathing caps with ruffles.
+Finally, current swimwear unmasks the mirage of a bygone era that is presented to our eyes.
+It finally takes us back to the present day.
+For a few hours, however, we indulge in this fantasy and experience Beach tourism from yesteryear in Binz.
+Also discover more Beach vacation travel destinations here.

 Do you like to travel to Binz’s sights by motorhome?

 - Do you want to rent a mobile home?
 Then you will find information and a selection of booking options here.
 Rent a motorhome or a camper near you here.
 Or would you prefer to stay overnight in a roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - Be sure to check our packing list for campers to see whether you have packed everything for your motorhome tour.